G-GameDev/g-gamedev.github.io/_unreal/enums.md

 classes:
   - wide_post
 ---

+# Introduction
+The contents of this page are derived (mostly) from the YouTube video 'How to use enums and bitflags in Unreal game development'.<br>
+It goes into what enums are, how they operate, what they are useful for, and when to use them (or use something else.)<br>
+As usual there will be examples with both blueprints and C++ where appropriate.
+{: .notice--info}

 # YouTube video:
 {% include video id="TuHFeS_eBe8" provider="youtube" %}

-How to use enums and bitflags in Unreal game development.<br>
-We’ll take a look at exactly what these things are, how they operate, what they are useful for, and when to use them (or use something else.)<br>
-As usual there will be examples with both blueprints and C++ where appropriate.
-{: .notice--info}

 # What are Enums?
 Enums in Unreal (and for that matter in most development languages or platforms) are a way of grouping a bunch of